gianlucadeangelis/Interactive-trees-disposition/README.md

 # Interactive-trees-disposition
-This repository contains the individual project for the Information Visualization course.
+This repository contains the individual project for the Information Visualization course.<br>
 The drawing is composed by trees, each tree corresponds to a data-case described in the json data file.
 Each tree is represented by two roots (small rects), a trunk (rect), a crown (circle) and two fruits (squares).
 The only size of the roots (extracted from json) is the root height, whereas the width is fixed.